parashar-lonewolf/ClimaChange_Claims/README.md

 the first word and the last word of the claim sequence.
-For eg: A recent study in the journal Nature  confirmed that the freezing levels in the mountains have indeed shifted upward about 500 feet since 1970, representing a warming of close to 2 Fahrenheit. you select [that] and [Fahrenheit.] on the window. choose  POLrity for the Claim and click on "Next"
+For eg: A recent study in the journal Nature  confirmed that the freezing levels in the mountains have indeed shifted upward about 500 feet since 1970, representing a warming of close to 2 Fahrenheit. you select [that] and [Fahrenheit.] on the window. choose  Polarity for the Claim and click on "Next"
 ![Window 2](https://cdn.mathpix.com/snip/images/-Io3tJ3axVg6pUSTEb_GLIMlE5oiangjQH3OjU9hwao.original.fullsize.png)

 3. if you select "Cancel" at WINDOW 1, you remove that sentence from tagging criterias.